Skip to content

 export const DENY_LIST: Readonly<Record<string, readonly string[]>> = {

-// Single-letter / too short
+// Single-letter / too short (x, y, z are allowed for coordinates)

 i: ['index', 'itemIndex', 'rowIndex', 'columnIndex'],